 - Electricity Adapter/Converter – It’s important to not fry your electronic gizmos when you plug them into an Italian socket.
 Remember, you’ve got to get both the adapter and the converter!
 The one I’ve linked here does both in one unit, but most do not.
 Buyer beware.

 - Walking Tours – If you know where your gift recipient is going in Italy, and when he or she will be in a specific city, you could give the gift of a walking tour.
 I’ve never taken a Context Travel tour that didn’t make me feel smarter (like I had just taken the most interesting college class in the world).
 They offer tours in/from Rome, Florence, Venice, and Naples.
-And I know and like the people behind Walks of Italy, though I’ve yet to take one of their tours personally.
-(I’m going to fix that the next time I’m in Italy.
-I hear rave reviews from friends who have been on their tours.)
+I know and like the people behind Walks of Italy, and their tours are fun and interesting.
 Walks of Italy offers tours in Rome, Venice, Florence/Pisa, Pompeii/Amalfi, Tuscany/Siena, Umbria, Milan, and Puglia.
-You can also browse a huge array of options for tours all over Italy on Viator, a company for which I contribute blog posts.
-If you’re not 100% sure of someone’s travel schedule, you could always give a gift certificate good for one tour, and leave the daunting task of choosing to someone else.
+You can also browse a huge array of options for tours all over Italy on Viator (a company for which I also do some freelance writing).
+If you’re not 100% sure of someone’s travel schedule, you could always give a gift certificate good for one tour, and leave the daunting task of choosing to the person actually taking the trip.

 Italian Edibles & Kitchen Gear